domfarolino/browser/mage/README.md

   int fd = std::stoi(argv[1]);
   mage::Core::AcceptInvitation(fd, &OnInvitationAccepted);

-  // This will run the event loop indefinitely, processing tasks when they are
+  // This will run the event loop indefinitely, running tasks when they are
-  // posted.
-  main_thread->Run();
+  // posted (including the `OnInvitationAccepted()` function above. main_thread->Run();
   return 0;
 }